antoinebeland/d3-simple-gauge/README.md

   .attr('height', 250);

 const simpleGauge = new window.d3SimpleGauge.SimpleGauge({
-  animationDelay: 0,          // The delay in ms before to play the needle animation (optional)
-  animationDuration: 3000,    // The duration in ms of the needle animation (optional)
-  barWidth: 40,               // The bar width of the gauge (optional)
-  easeType: d3.easeElastic,   // The ease type to use with the needle animation (optional)
   el: svg.append('g'),        // The element that hosts the gauge
   height: 200,                // The height of the gauge
   interval: [0, 200],         // The interval (min and max values) of the gauge (optional)
-  needleRadius: 15,           // The radius of the needle (optional)
-  percent: 0.5,               // The initial percentage of he needle (optional)
   sectionsCount: 2,           // The number of sections in the gauge
   width: 400                  // The width of the gauge });